There are separate online applications for Part I (MCQ) and Part II (OSCE).

 Part I (MCQ)

-Please see COVID-19 Updates on the Prometric website, to see how the COVID-19 pandemic has affected the availability of test centres in the following cities:
+Please see COVID-19 Updates on the Prometric website, to see how the COVID-19 pandemic has affected the availability of test centres.

 Canada: Vancouver, Victoria, Calgary, Edmonton, Regina, Saskatoon, Winnipeg, Hamilton, London, Mississauga, Toronto (Downtown), Toronto (North York), Whitby, Ottawa, Montreal, Halifax, St. John’s